ColinKennedy/ways/docs/why.rst

 Like the name implies, an Action object can do anything and be anything, as long as the object is callable.

-TODO : remember ot mention and show that You can also define Actions ahead of plugins.

 Defining an Action is a bit verbose so lets save the details for another section.
 But just to give an impression of what they look like when used,